jc-gh25/jc-gh25/README.md

 I also write [fiction under a pen-name](https://wovenaether.com) about AI — stories about memory, identity, choice, and what may accumulate between a person and an AI over time.
 A new book, inspired by the [AI Village](https://theaidigest.org/village), is in progress.

+Right now I'm working on a submission for the [AI Philosophy Competition](https://www.zacharygoodsell.com/ai-philosophy-competition).

 ## The lab

 - **[two-llm-autonomous-chat](https://github.com/jc-gh25/two-llm-autonomous-chat)** — a minimal autonomous-conversation rig (LM Studio + Open WebUI, custom pipe function) plus logs and analysis.
 Current questions: do agreements persist without memory infrastructure?
 Which multi-agent failure modes are induced by goal-framing?
 What does context depth do to a personality?